 Mobility As A Service

-Commuter opens MOD phone app, chooses to travel by bike, then bus, then BART.
+Commuter opens Mobility on Demand phone app, chooses to travel by bike, then bus, then BART.

 At Shared Mobility Hub, bike is stored safely and commuter boards bus.